 - Motor is located over platen for maximum performance and perfect balance

 If you are searching for a medium-duty 3” x 21” sander tool with thoughtful design and build, refined performance in keeping with this class, then odds are you will be contented with the Genesis GBS321A.

 A low profile design means superior balance and grip even when you reach it into those tight corners.
 It’s quite light in weight compared to its rivals, and offers pretty good belt tracking- it’s a snap.
 Along with a comfy grip, it has adjustable front grip handle for better control and operation.

 While its 8.0 AMP motor does an average job in terms of cranking out power, this compact tool is otherwise a joy to operate.
-It’s not the noisiest of them all and fairly vibration free as well.
-The tool does an excellent work of flush sanding on the side but not as quite at the front.
+It’s not the noisiest and fairly vibration free as well.
+The tool does an excellent work of flush sanding.
+Overall, it’s a great tool and offers great value.